JansenDuarte/File_Encrypt/README.md

 Special Thanks
 ===
 Thank you wifey, for keeping up with my shenanigans.
-And thank you Manolo for helping with the shenanigans!
+And thank you Yuki and Manolo for helping with the shenanigans!

 Cheers!
 Keep Creating!
 Love, JD